 Medical Editor: John P. Cunha, DO, FACOEP

 Adagen (pegademase bovine) Injection is an enzyme called adenosine deaminase (ADA) used for enzyme replacement therapy for the treatment of severe combined immunodeficiency disease (SCID) associated with a deficiency of adenosine deaminase.
-Common side effects include headache, and swelling, redness, or pain at the injection site.
+Common side effects of Adagen include:

 The dosage of Adagen Injection is individualized.
 The recommended dosing schedule is 10 U/kg for the first dose, 15 U/kg for the second dose, and 20 U/kg for the third dose.
 The usual maintenance dose is 20 U/kg per week.
 Adagen may interact with vidarabine eye ointment (Vira-A).
 Tell your doctor all medications and supplements you use.
 During pregnancy, it is unknown if Adagen will be harmful to a fetus.
 Tell your doctor if you are pregnant or could become pregnant during treatment.
 It is unknown if this drug is harmful to a nursing baby.
 Consult your doctor before breastfeeding.